geoblink/design-system/src/elements/GeoChart/GeoChart.11.0.scatter-plot-chart.examples.md

 ### Optional properties

-- `lineWidth` - width in pixels of each one of the lines.
-If no width is provided, a default width of `2px` will be applied.
-- `hoverCircleRadius` - radius in pixels of the circles that will be displayed when hovering on the graph.
-If no width is provided, a default width of `2px` will be applied.
+- `radius` - radius in pixels of each one of the dots of the graph.
+If no width is provided, a default radius of `2px` will be applied.
-- `interpolationFn` - choose one of the functions provided by D3 to handle the interpolation of the segments connecting each one of your data points.
-Defaults to `d3.curveLinear`.
-- `trackByKey` - define this function to let D3 know which property of your data will be used to track changes in it.

 ### Tooltips

-Each line can customize the tooltip displayed when it's hovered by setting the key `tooltip`.
+Each scatterPlotGroup can customize the tooltip displayed when hovering on each one of the dots by setting the key `tooltip`.
 This key must store an object with the following shape:

 - `content` - **required**.
-Function that takes as parameters the item corresponding to the line being customized and its position inside the data array.
+Function that takes as parameters the dot corresponding to the scatter plot group being customized and its position inside the data array.
 It's expected to return a HTML string that will be rendered inside a tooltip.
 - `offset` - *optional*.
 Function that takes as parameter the event triggering the tooltip and is expected to return an object with an `x` and a `y` property,